George Lohmann: Early years

-Lohmann first played first-class cricket for Surrey in ten matches during 1884.
+Lohmann played in a few colts matches at the beginning of 1884, and impressed sufficiently to play ten first-class cricket for Surrey that season.
 He did little bowling but nonetheless established himself as a regular member of the side for his promising batting.

-The following year was nothing short of a sensation.
+The following season was nothing short of a sensation.
 Lohmann not only became Surrey's leading bowler, but was the leading first-class wicket-taker with 142 wickets.
 He also showed his promise as a batsman was no fluke, for he scored 571 runs.
 In 1886, Lohmann did equally well and played his first Test matches for England against Australia.
 He took only one wicket at Old Trafford, and none at Lord's, but his continued superb form in other first-class matches saw him retained for the last match at The Oval.
 Here, Lohmann established himself as a great bowler with a superb twelve for 104 (7 for 36 and 5 for 68), giving England what is still one of its most decisive wins in an Ashes series.
 Again being the leading first-class wicket-taker, Lohmann was chosen to tour Australia with Alfred Shaw's team.

 World's premier bowler

 On his first tour, Lohmann moved even further ahead of the pack as a bowler.
-In the Second Test at the SCG, Lohmann became the first bowler to take eight wickets in a Test innings, and in the abnormally dry summer of 1887 showed himself far ahead of any other bowler – taking 154 wickets when the next best was 114.
+In the Second Test at the SCG, Lohmann became the first bowler to take eight wickets in a Test innings, and, in the abnormally dry English season of 1887, showed himself far ahead of any other bowler.
+Despite being severely punished during the middle of the season when handicapped by a finger injury, Lohmann took 154 wickets whereas the next highest was 114, becoming deadly when the weather broke up in August.
 He also made his highest score as a batsman, scoring 115 against Sussex at Hove, whilst his aggregate of runs for the season totalled 843.
-Lohmann again toured Australia in the winter of 1887/1888, and with Johnny Briggs formed an irresistible combination in the only Test match on a sticky wicket.
+Lohmann again toured Australia in the winter of 1887/1888, and with Johnny Briggs formed an irresistible combination on a sticky wicket in the only Test match.

-In 1888, a summer as wet as 1887 had been dry, Lohmann took full advantage of the dreadful pitches on which most matches were played, taking 209 wickets for only 10.90 each (including 143 in 14 county matches).
+In 1888, a summer as wet as 1887 had been dry, Lohmann took full advantage of the dreadful pitches on which most matches were played, taking 209 wickets for only 10.90 each, including 142 in 14 county matches.
 In the three Tests against Australia, Briggs, Bobby Peel and Billy Barnes did so well that Lohmann had to do little bowling at the Oval and Old Trafford.
 However, he took eight wickets at Lord's and made his only Test fifty at the Oval.
 In 1889, Lohmann again took over 200 wickets (115 for 1485 runs in purely county matches) and took nine wickets in an innings for the first time against Sussex.